sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

-####Overall Insights####
+###Overall Insights###

  **Effectiveness of Enhancements**

- -The enhanced models consistently outperform their respective baselines  (ResNet18, MobileNetV2, and VGG16) under both FGSM and black box attacks, demonstrating the overall effectiveness of the proposed LPF and Gaussian blocks in improving model robustness.
+ The enhanced models consistently outperform their respective baselines  (ResNet18, MobileNetV2, and VGG16) under both FGSM and black box attacks, demonstrating the overall effectiveness of the proposed LPF and Gaussian blocks in improving model robustness.

 **Impact of c6 vs. c3 Configurations**

- -The plots reveal that, in general, the c3 configuration outperforms the c6 configuration, indicating that directly processing the 3-channel input through the designed CNN block and feeding it into the main DNNs is more effective than concatenating it with the original image.
+ The plots reveal that, in general, the c3 configuration outperforms the c6 configuration, indicating that directly processing the 3-channel input through the designed CNN block and feeding it into the main DNNs is more effective than concatenating it with the original image.
 This trend suggests that the standalone processed features provide sufficient robustness without requiring additional raw feature information.

 **Performance Against Adversarial Attacks**

- -The robustness of enhanced models diminishes as the intensity of adversarial perturbations increases (e.g., higher $$\epsilon$$ in FGSM or a larger number of patches in black box attacks).
+ The robustness of enhanced models diminishes as the intensity of adversarial perturbations increases (e.g., higher $$\epsilon$$ in FGSM or a larger number of patches in black box attacks).
 However, the enhanced models, particularly those with gl blocks and c3 configurations, consistently retain higher accuracy compared to baselines across both FGSM and black box attacks.
 This demonstrates their ability to effectively mitigate the impact of both gradient-based and localized perturbations.

 ## Conclusion